maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Maxima packages for the support of scientific units  ##

-Note that in Maxima are a number of separate packages which enable a user to manipulate physical units.
+In Maxima there are a number of separate packages which enable a user to manipulate physical units.

 1. `load(unit);` the code is in `...\share\contrib\unit\unit.mac`
 2. `load(units);` the code is in `...\share\physics\units.mac`
 3. `load(ezunits);` the code is in `...\share\ezunits\ezunits.mac`

-**WE DO NOT USE THESE PACKAGES** as they are too slow to load.
+**WE DO NOT USE THESE PACKAGES** as they are too slow to load and have a variety of side effects.
 Instead we have a lightweight package of our own.

 By default in maxima, letters such as `k` are unbound variables.
 If you would like to give these prefix values \(10^3\) so that `km` literally means `10^3*m` then you will need to add the following to the question variables field.

     stack_unit_si_declare(true);

-The units input, and units answertest automatically execute this command.
+The units input and units answertest automatically execute this command.
 More details are given below.

 ## Examples  ##